pkic/pkic.org/content/blog/2016/2016-09-07-how-a-sweet32-birthday-attack-is-deployed-and-how-to-prevent-it.md

 Certain scenarios are pre-disposed to a SWEET32 Birthday attack.
 For HTTPS, most susceptible are websites that support the 3DES algorithm and sustain long lived connections.

 Short block sizes such as 64-bits are vulnerable to birthday attacks.
 The birthday attack suggests that a brute force attack can be drastically reduced.
-Therefore, a collision attack against encryption using 64-bit ciphers can happen when around 2<sup>64/2 </sup>or 2<sup>32</sup> bytes of encrypted cipher text are created.
+Therefore, a collision attack against encryption using 64-bit ciphers can happen when around 2⁶⁴ᐟ² or 2³² bytes of encrypted cipher text are created.
 This would translate to 32 GB of data, which can easily be reached in practice.

 Popular solutions that use block ciphers with 64-bit blocks include: